-The default Apache settings on cPanel are definitely something that can be improved on.
+The default Apache settings on cPanel are something that can be improved on.
 Here are some simple tweaks to optimize Apache in cPanel.

-Total number of concurrent connections.
+A total number of concurrent connections.
 Locate it in the configuration file.
 This should be set to a reasonable value.
 We suggest using this formula to determine the right value for your server.

 MaxClients = 150 x RAM (GB)

-So for example if you have 2 GB or RAM set this value to 300.
+So for example, if you have 2 GB of RAM set this value to 300.
 There is no reason for you to set it any higher unless you have a specific problem with this value.
 A high value can lead to a complete server hang in case of a DOS attack.
 A value too low can create timeout problems for your clients if the limit is reached.

 MinSpareServers and MaxSpareServers: